compwron/compwron.github.io/_posts/2021-11-08-delayedjob-discoveries.md

 The fix to our problems as far as we can tell was to remove a slow regex from some logging which happens inside a particular DelayedJob, which was not timing out but was getting "stuck" i.e. not failed but not running, for hours and days.
 We suspect resource contention issues somehow.

+We expect `Delayed::Job` and `Delayed::Recurring` to break on rails 7 which is [currently in alpha](https://weblog.rubyonrails.org/2021/9/17/this-week-in-rails-rails-7-alpha-released/). given that we generally upgrade as soon as a stable version comes out, this is something we need to plan for.

+We have 40+ DelayedJob jobs

 Some links that I suspect I will be reading closely sometime this year

 1. [https://stackshare.io/delayed_job/alternatives](https://stackshare.io/delayed_job/alternatives)